pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 Todo: Pulling from remote notification log.

-Todo: Publishing and subscribing to notification log.
+Todo: Publishing and subscribing to remote notification log.

-Todo: Following notification log and deduplicating the domain events.

-Todo: Sending deduplicated domain events to messaging infrastructure.
+Todo: Deduplicating domain events in receiving context.

+Events may appear twice in the notification log if there is contention over the command that generates the logged event, or if the event cannot be appended to the aggregate stream for whatever reason and then the command is retried successfully.
+So events need to be deduplicated.
+One approach is to have a UUID5 namespace for received events, and use concurrency control to make sure each event is acted on only once.
+It may help to to construct a sequenced command log, also using a big array, so that the command sequence can be constructed in a distributed manner.
+The command sequence can then be executed in a controlled manner.